SafeExamBrowser/seb-testing/win/2.1.7/README.md

 New in SEB 2.1.7:

+- Added verification of original filename when allowing user to choose path to third-party application.
+- Fixed bug caused by case-sensitive string comparison when allowing user to choose path to allowed application.
 - Fixed bugs in improvements from previous build.
 - Fixed using alt-tab switching between several browser windows displays two bars.
 - Back ported bugfix for from SEB 2.2 to 2.1.7.